Last updated on August 3rd, 2023 at 07:40 am

 Since then, he has released two more studio albums and three more EPS, the latter all released in 2021.

-Yung Gravy has gained recognition for his songs “Mr. Clean” and “1 Thot 2 Thot Red Thot Blue Thot,” both are now RIAA certified Platinum.
+He has also gained recognition for his songs “Mr. Clean” and “1 Thot 2 Thot Red Thot Blue Thot,” both RIAA certified Platinum.